oVirt/ovirt-site/source/feature/optaplanner.html.md

 ### Rules to select the optimal solution (high level overview)

 All optimization tasks need to know how does a possible solution look like and how to select the best one.
+The main task we are trying to accomplish is:

+1.  consolidate the free resources -- It should do a defragmentation of free memory or spare cpu cycles so more or big VMs can be started.
+The extreme case is our Power Saving policy as its side-effect is that a lot of hosts end up totally free of VMs.
+But we do not want to load the hosts that much.
+The actual rules are that will describe this are yet to be determined, but we are currently looking into using only the hard constraints (filters) of the currently selected cluster policy.

-There are couple of options for us to consider when writing the rules.
-We might also allow the user to select the desired task from a list if we decide that more than one is useful:
+There are couple of other options for us to consider when writing the rules.
+In the future we might even allow the user to select the desired task from a list if we decide that more than one is useful:

 1.  score according to the currently selected cluster policy -- The rationale here is that when VMs are started one by one then the assignment might be suboptimal, because the scheduling algorithm has no knowledge about the VMs that are yet to start. ([Example](#Example_of_suboptimal_balancing_as_a_result_of_starting_VMs_one_by_one)) If we base our rules on the current cluster policy we might be able to compute a solution that takes all running VMs into account at once.
 This approach will then use:
     -   filters as source for hard constraint score